Golden Years (David Bowie song): Composition and lyrics

 The song's structure is unique, in that the bridges vary between two and six bars.
 The longer bridge features a chord progression from G major ("nothing's gonna touch you") to A minor ("golden") then an E minor 7th ("years"), ending with a 2/4 cut time bar.
 Here, Bowie sings "go-oh-oh-old" while Murray's bass overlays a Moog synthesiser.
 There is also prevalent percussion throughout, including handclaps, vibraslap and melodica.
 O'Leary finds Bowie almost rapping in the third verse during the lines up to "all the WAY" (sung in F), which is followed by the "run for the shadows" phrases before another chorus.

 Biographer Marc Spitz interprets Station to Station as "an album of love songs", specifically "the kind you write when you have no love in your own life".
-Indeed, James Perone considers "Golden Years" the type of love song that doesn't feature the word love.
-In the song, the narrator offers a companion hope of entering a limousine and being sealed off from the outside world.
-In other words, he assures his companion that he will always protect her no matter what and promises her a brighter future.
+James Perone considers "Golden Years" the type of love song that doesn't feature the word love.
+The song's narrator offers a companion hope of entering a limousine and being sealed off from the outside world.
+He assures his companion that he will always protect her no matter what and promises her a brighter future.
 NME editors Roy Carr and Charles Shaar Murray find that the lyric carry "an air of regret for missed opportunities and past pleasures".
-O'Leary states that Bowie's life in Los Angeles influenced the lyrical writing.
+O'Leary states that Bowie's life in Los Angeles influenced the lyrics.